tdurtschi/lws-docs/mkdocs/docs/2. Software Engineering Practices/01- tdd.md

 ## Invest in Tests

 One argument against TDD is that writing automated tests takes too long, or it is too hard.
-I won't argue that it takes time and can be difficult, especially for beginners.
-In certain cases, for example a throwaway prototype, I admit automated tests aren't worth the price.
-But the other side of this equation deserves exploring, which is, what do we get for our efforts?
+I won't argue that it takes time and can be difficult, especially at first.
+But the other side of this equation deserves exploring.
+When we invest in tests, what do we get for our efforts?

 First, as I mentioned earlier, your automated tests replace testing by hand.
 In many cases __manual testing can be eliminated__ by comprehensive tests.
 That's probably reason enough to write automated tests.